scriptPilot/github-backup/README.md

 # Github Backup

-Local backup of your GitHub data.
+Creates a local backup of your GitHub data.

 ## In Scope